wulliy/wasteof-docs/api/wasteof2/posts.md

 	reports the pin with the specified id.

-	note: while the "type" key in the request body seemingly does nothing, it must be included. otherwise, it will return an error with the message "invalid report type"
+	note: while the "type" key in the request body seemingly does nothing, it must be included. otherwise, it will return an error with the message "invalid report type."

-	      the value can be set to anything and doesn't have to be set to "none"
+	      the value can be set to anything as long as it is a string, it doesn't have to be set to "none."
 	-----------
 	```